-AEDP: AN OVERVIEW from the Ground Up
+AEDP: An Overview from the Ground Up

-This 1-day workshop is designed for clinicians who are new to AEDP (Accelerated Experiential Dynamic Psychotherapy), as well as people who have trained in the model and want to refresh and enhance their skills and understanding.
+This 1-day workshop is designed for clinicians who are new to AEDP (Accelerated Experiential Dynamic Psychotherapy), as well as therapists familiar with the model who want to refresh and enhance their skills and understanding.
 Richard will distill and clarify key concepts and interventions at the heart of this intuitively appealing yet complex and powerful way of working.
-Together we will explore an discover how:

 • dyadic regulation of affect

 • experiential/somatic work

-all within the safety of the therapy relationship, unleash a transformational spiral of accelerated healing and quantum change.
-This deep process enhances our clients’ sense of connection with self and others, heals attachment wounds, and empowers people to live more feely and fully.
+• processing core adaptive emotions to completion all within the safety of the therapy relationship, unleash a transformational spiral of accelerated healing and quantum change.
+This deep process enhances our clients’ sense of connection with self and others, heals attachment wounds, and empowers people to live more freely and fully.

 The workshop incorporates:

-- Engaging lecture and interactive discussion
+- Engaging lecture and interactive disscussion

 - Video examples of AEDP therapy sessions with clients with different attachment presentations